Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 #### Pages

 Pages from older product versions can be migrated to either to [website channel pages](https://docs.kentico.com/x/JwKQC) (default behavior) or [reusable content items](https://docs.kentico.com/x/barWCQ) in Content hub.
-See  for detailed information.
+See [Convert pages to Content hub](#convert-pages-to-content-hub) for detailed information.

 - The migration includes the following versions of pages:
   - _Published_